timofeysie/clades/README.md

 });
 ```

+#### Adding strong typing to the state and actions

+This is from [part 12](https://duncanhunter.gitbook.io/enterprise-angular-applications-with-ngrx-and-nx/12-ngrx-libs-and-action-creators) of the workshop tutorial.

 #### Workflow shortcuts for Stromatolites

 Just a reminder of what needs to be run when working on this project.